-A foreign national overstayed his visa.
+A foreign national overstayed in the US holding a visa.
 He purchased a seaside condo, where he lived with his girlfriend until his death.
-The girlfriend claimed, in an Estate Contest, that she was the surviving spouse and she fought the decedent’s children for control over the estate.
-We represented the children and won.
+The girlfriend claimed, in an Estate Contest, that she was the surviving spouse and fought the decedent’s children for control over the decedent’s Estate.
+We represented the children in Court and won.
 We then sought the appointment of an attorney to serve as the Estate Administrator.
-The condo was vacant for two years and was in need of repairs prior to sale.
-Each of the children are foreign nationals; one being a minor, which posed tax and distribution issues.
-We resolved all of the tax and distribution issues, closed the estate, and distributed all of the assets.
+Each of the children are foreign nationals and one being a minor, posed tax and distribution issues.
+We resolved all tax and distribution issues, closed the Estate, and distributed all of the assets to the beneficiaries.

 Watch out for Last Week of Life Estate Plan Revisions

 Our client was the friend of a foreign national who was living in Europe.
 She was also the beneficiary of his Foreign Trust in a Tax Haven Country.
-In the last week of this friend’s life, his children took control of his care and caused him to execute new estate planning documents removing our client as a beneficiary.
-We engaged a foreign counsel to assist in the litigation against the Bank Trustee in the Tax Haven Country.
+In the last week of this friend’s life, his children took control of his care and caused him to execute new estate planning documents, removing our client as a beneficiary of the Trust.
+We engaged a foreign counsel to assist in the litigation against the Trustee in the Tax Haven Country.
 A complex mediation took place in England and resulted in the settlement and distribution of the Trust with our client receiving one-half of its value.

-Our client introduced her friend to her father, whose wife had just passed away.
-The friend wound up marrying the father, and then changed all of estate planning to her benefit, completely excluding our client, contrary to the terms of the original Trust.
-This new wife made even more changes to the Trust during the litigation to try and invalidate it.
-After the trial, the Court granted our client her one-half interest in the Trust together with damages which exceeded the remaining one-half interest in the Trust.
+Our client introduced a friend to her father, whose wife had just passed away.
+The friend wound up marrying the father and then changed all of father’s Estate Planning to her own benefit, completely excluding our client from it, contrary to the terms of the original Trust.
+This new wife made even more changes to the Trust during the litigation in attempt to invalidate it.
+After trial, the Court granted our client her one-half interest in the Trust together with damages which exceeded the remaining one-half interest in the Trust.
 As a result, our client received all of the assets of the Trust.

 A famous theatrical worker became a client of our firm.
 This client was granted one-half of the remainder of her boyfriend’s Estate, in addition to his airplane.
 The Executor of the boyfriend’s Estate, a prior girlfriend, wasted the bulk of the remainder of the Estate to improve the real property left to boyfriend’s sister, using funds that should have gone to our client.
-The Executor also damaged the airplane gifted to our client, necessitating repairs.
+The Executor also damaged the airplane gifted to our client, necessitating it to be repaired.
 Our client died in an airplane crash testing the repairs.
-The client’s brother became the Administrator of client’s estate and our new client.
-After four years of litigation ensued, the outcome resulted in the recovery of the client’s inheritance funds from boyfriend allowing her estate to close and to distribute it to her heirs.
+The client’s brother became the Administrator of client’s Estate and our new client.
+After four years of litigation ensued, the outcome resulted in the recovery of client’s inheritance funds from boyfriend allowing her Estate to close and the assets to be distributed to her heirs.